Brubning/NoodleNgImageCrop/README.md

 This is a port of directive-based code from https://github.com/bcabanes/angular-image-cropper to an Angular 7 component.

-The original was based around Guillotine jQuery plug-in

 ## Installation

 No installation process yet.
 Yarn configuration supports packaging via ng-packagr.